frankd123/Derek_Portfolio/README.md

 * Build dashboards to moniter interaction of customer interaction during marketing campaigns
 * Create triggers to update column data and filter out any rows without sufficient data
-* Make running the queries more light weight in their execution.
+* Make running the queries more light weight in their execution

 ## [Website Redesign for LCL Knives Documentation]()